CalestialAshley35/bf-interpreter/README.md

-# Brainfuck Interpreter for Linux
+# Brainfuck Interpreter

 Welcome to the **Brainfuck Interpreter**!
-This interpreter allows you to run, debug, benchmark, and format Brainfuck programs on Linux.
+This interpreter allows you to run, debug, benchmark, and format Brainfuck programs.
 It comes with performance optimizations and code formatting features.

 ## Features